openwisp/openwisp-monitoring/docs/developer/extending.rst

 <https://github.com/openwisp/openwisp-monitoring/blob/master/tests/openwisp2/sample_monitoring/tests.py>`_
 to find out how to do this.

-Other base classes that can be inherited and extended
+Other Base Classes that can be Inherited and Extended
 -----------------------------------------------------

 **The following steps are not required and are intended for more advanced